- INTEGRATE IIb

 If you think this trial is relevant to your situation, please contact your Cancer Specialist to discuss further.

-A Randomised Phase III Open Label Study of regorafenib + nivolumab vs standard chemotherapy in Refractory Advanced Gastro-Oesophageal Cancer (AGOC)
+INTEGRATE II: Randomised Phase III Controlled Trials of Regorafenib containing regimens versus standard care in Refractory Advanced Gastro-Oesophageal Cancer (AGOC)

 Purpose of the Study